truongpl/truongpl.github.io/_posts/2022-06-02-blog-post-title-from-file-name.md

 I use NodeAffinity to let Kubernetes choose the right node for pods.
 The confidential keys is wrapped into system-secret secret.
 After finish all deployment.yaml, the next step is expose the api to Internet.
 This steps requires the ownership of domain.

-Microk8s has already support me to do this by enable the metallb
+Microk8s has already support me to do this by enable the metallb.

 ```
 microk8s enable ingress metallb